elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 ## The trouble with state

 Elixir is an immutable language where nothing is shared by default.
-If we want to provide state, where we create buckets putting and reading values from multiple places, we have two main options in Elixir:
+If we want to provide buckets, which can be read and modified from multiple places, we have two main options in Elixir:

 * Processes
 * [ETS (Erlang Term Storage)](http://www.erlang.org/doc/man/ets.html)

-We have already talked about processes, while <abbr title="Erlang Term Storage">ETS</abbr> is something new that we will explore later in this guide.
+We covered processes in the Getting Started guide. <abbr title="Erlang Term Storage">ETS</abbr> is a new topic that will explore on later chapters.
 When it comes to processes though, we rarely hand-roll our own, instead we use the abstractions available in Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>:

 * [Agent](https://hexdocs.pm/elixir/Agent.html) - Simple wrappers around state.
 * [GenServer](https://hexdocs.pm/elixir/GenServer.html) - "Generic servers" (processes) that encapsulate state, provide sync and async calls, support code reloading, and more.
-* [GenEvent](https://hexdocs.pm/elixir/GenEvent.html) - "Generic event" managers that allow publishing events to multiple handlers.
 * [Task](https://hexdocs.pm/elixir/Task.html) - Asynchronous units of computation that allow spawning a process and potentially retrieving its result at a later time.

 We will explore most of these abstractions in this guide.
 Keep in mind that they are all implemented on top of processes using the basic features provided by the <abbr title="Virtual Machine">VM</abbr>, like `send`, `receive`, `spawn` and `link`.